brianburwell11/pydocumentation/docs/pydocumentation.md

 ### get_public_objects(*package*)
 Gets all of the "public" objects of a package.

-Public objects are defined as functions, classes, and variables that do not start with a double underscore "__".
+Public objects are defined as functions, classes, and variables that do not start with an underscore "_".

 | Parameter | Type |  |
 | --- | --- | --- |